logan-vorto/dump/docs/bonus_points.md

 * Trailer Updates (called `yard_check` in the DB, somewhat of a misnomer) that award 4 points
 * Award Bonus Coin, which deducts 100 Bonus Points from the driver and gives them 1 Bonus Coin

-Which events are visible to drivers is configurable.
+Which events are visible to drivers is configurable in the DB.
 Currently drivers cannot see the "Award Bonus Coin" event, as seeing an event worth -100 points would likely just be confusing.